rstudio-education/ds4se/README.md

     -   Beyond *what* tests, how do we interpet the results correctly, especially without making errors about what the results are actually saying?
 -   In what order do people use functions in tidyverse pipelines?
     -   Are there common patterns to the order?

+### Statistical Concepts Covered:

+- mean, variance, standard deviation, normalization
+- experimental design and setup
+- normality, parametric and nonparametric tests
+- curve fitting
+- introduction to modeling
+- train/test split for prediction and evaluation

+### Statistical Learning Objectives:

+Students will be able to:
+- set up their data for comparisons and/or modeling
+- critically select features to investigate
+- critically select appropriate models for their data
+- collect data from the web for their own questions
+- relate software engineering to (answerable!) statistical questions

 [ghtorrent]: http://ghtorrent.org/
 [github-api]: https://developer.github.com/v3/